 The race will begin at 08:30 at Avinguda de La Reina Maria Cristina.
 It will continue from there on a 42.195 km circular route through the city, passing by some of the most famous landmarks, including the famous Camp Nou football stadium, Plaza Espanya, Sagrada Familia, Torre Agbar, Torres Mapfre, Arc de Triomf, Plaza Catalunya and the Colom statue.
 Runners will start and finish in the leafy green hills of Montjuic in front of the Magic Fountain.
 The time limit for the race is 6 hours.
 The Marathon will cover all the different areas of Barcelona, allowing runners the perfect chance to get to know the city.

 Two days before the race (the 11th and 12th of March), the Marató Expo will be taking place near the starting line.
+It is considered as number 1 sports fair in Spain.

 Photo Credit: zurichmaratobarcelona.es